nedialkova-lab/mim-tRNAseq/docs/source/output.rst

 * `qc-sampledists.png`: Sample distance heatmap based on variance stabilizing transformed counts.
 Hierarchical clustering used for clustering samples.
 Scale indicates sample distances.
 * `qc-pca.png`: Principal component analysis plot for all samples according to normalized counts for isoacceptors/isodecoders.
 * `vst-transformedCounts.csv`: Variace stabilizing transformed count data used for sample clustering.
 Also useful for comparing tRNA expression, although normalized counts are easier to understand for this purpose.
 * `\*diffextr-countplot.pdf`: Count data plotted for each pairwise condition comparison.
 Significantly differentially expressed isoacceptors/isodecoders detected by DESeq2 (adjusted p-value < 0.05) indicated by coloured triangles.
+Note that isodecoders unable to be split from parents (as well as the corresponding parents) are excluded from DESeq2 analysis.
 * `\*diffexpr-results.csv`: DESeq2 differential expression results for each pairwise condition comparison.
 Note, every pairwise comparison output also has normalized counts for *all* samples appended as the last set of columns.

 .. _here: https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#dispersion-plot-and-fitting-alternatives